 New Hours for pick up and delivery – Mon 11-4, Tues 1-7, Thur.
 11-4, and Sat.
 10-3.
 Give us a call or email – we are happy to work with you to pick out your items and have contactless pickup.
 If transportation is an issue, we offer delivery.

 Interlibrary loan service will be restarting September 15 and you will once again be able to place requests for books from other libraries!

-Starting Monday, June 22, the library will begin offering curbside pickup by appointment.
-The library building will be remaining closed to the public at this time.
+The library building is remaining closed to the public at this time.

 We will be continuing with opening book drop every other week for returns.
 Please do not use the curbside pickup bin to return materials when you are picking items up.
 This is essential to maintain safe handling of all materials.

 We will be doing the sealing/unsealing of the book drop at 1 pm on Thursdays.

 - Closed: 8/13-8/20

 Am I required to return my checkouts?

 Absolutely not!
 In fact, we invite you to keep them longer to help us avoid a rush.
 Due date notices continue to be turned off, so feel free to hold on to your books if you’re still reading.
 But if they’re taking up space in your home, by all means bring them back!

 Hours for pickup